cjthedj97/blog/_posts/2023-05-23-recording-all-your-ssh-sessions.md

 tags: SSH bash function asciinema
 ---

-{% include warning.html content="This is a Draft post." %}

 So your looking for a way to record you SSH sessions.

 Here is an example of a simple bash function that will allow you to record you ssh session with no additional work.